 STEP 2: IMPORTING INTO QIIME2

-If your reads are not in the demultiplexed manifest style, you’ll need to use a different ‘--type’ flag.
+If your reads are not in the demultiplexed manifest style, you’ll need to use a different ‘–type’ flag.
 Check qiime2 website for details.
 Directions here (https://docs.qiime2.org/2023.5/tutorials/importing/)

 Here we will create an ‘artifact’, which is just the filetype QIIME2 uses throughout.
 Basically, we are just importing the reads into QIIME2.
 The ‘\’ indicates that the command continues onto the next line.
 This may not work properly on the HPRC (I think it does though) and I’ve used them here so it’s easier to follow the commands.
 If it doesn’t work just put all the commands on a single line.
 You need to point it to the manifest file where you stored the *.fastq.gz files.
 Call this script artifact_creation.sh: